ddev/ddev/docs/content/users/quickstart.md

     #### Configuring Laravel

     The default `vite.config.js` will not yet work with our DDEV environment.
-Lets start by installing the Vite and laravel-vite-plugin
+Let’s start by installing the Vite and `laravel-vite-plugin`:

     ```
     ddev npm i -D laravel-vite-plugin vite
     ```

-    Then replace the default template with the following. _Note that this script uses the exposed VITE_APP_URL from earlier_
+    Then replace the default template with the following. _Note that this script uses the exposed `VITE_APP_URL` from earlier_

     ```js
     import laravel from 'laravel-vite-plugin';
     import { defineConfig, loadEnv } from 'vite'